Q1: What is the date of the Election?

 Q11: Can I come to the Count?

-Local elections will take place on Thursday 2 May 2019.
+The Police and Crime Commissioner election will take place on Thursday 7 May 2020.

 7am until 10pm